No More Bookings For Now!

 Pottery Lessons in Wellington.

-You choose the time and day for your class.
+You choose the time and day

 Have you ever wanted to throw a pot or bowl?
 Would you like to try making pottery or ceramic art?
 Wellington pottery lessons is the solution.